Blog Stats

 It is only 4:00 am (Pacific time) on this chilly Sunday morning, yet I am surrounded by many of British Columbia’s academic elite.
 Actually, we are flying back home from Ottawa, all eager to get back early enough to catch … Continue reading

-How to build yourself a B&M on campus if you must
+How to build yourself a facility on campus if you must

 The process of getting “yourself” or your department a building at a university is an enigma to most.
 The projects can vary from being a complex to house a major academic unit, to an infrastructure that suits your own “pet … Continue reading